gotafricainspired/gotafricainspired.github.io/_src/_posts/2014-03-26-paco-sery-chabada-dance-video-clip.markdown

 A video clip of [Paco Sery](http://www.nytimes.com/2000/07/12/style/12iht-PACO.2.t.html) performing and living on <em>Chabada danse</em>.

-A gift by the musician from Côte d'Ivoire, most known as the famous drummer of the francophone jazz fusion band [Sixun](https://www.youtube.com/watch?v=lnSMDmtOx4s) and for his collaboration with [Joe Zawinul](http://www.zawinulmusic.com/).
+A gift by the musician from Côte d'Ivoire, most known as the drummer of the french jazz fusion band [Sixun](https://www.youtube.com/watch?v=lnSMDmtOx4s) and for his collaboration with [Joe Zawinul](http://www.zawinulmusic.com/).